As you continue to plan for the Fall semester, we’ve compiled a list of answers to common questions we receive in regards to tuition and billing.

 How do I view my tuition bill?

 To view your tuition bill, log into your account on my.lakeforest.edu.
 Click the student tab on the top of the screen and select ‘My Account’ from the dropdown menu on the left.
 Here you will be able to view your tuition bill.
-Our student accounts office has introduced a new payment platform - Flywire.
-With the Flywire platform families have the option to pay with domestic and international funds in a variety of ways.
+Our student accounts office uses a payment platform for credit card and ACH transactions.
+With this platform, families have the option to pay with domestic and international funds.
 Students also have the ability to make their payment by clicking on the payment link directly located in their my.lakeforest.edu portal.

 When is tuition due?